KDE/documentation-docs-kdenlive-org/tips_and_tricks/how-tos/adding_meta_data_to_mp4_video.rst

 Double-click any existing meta data entry to change it.

-Click on |list-add| to add a new meta data entry (see the list of possible and permissable tags below).
+Click on |list-add| to add a new meta data entry (see the list of possible and permissible tags below).

 .. rst-class:: clear-both